 50 years after the moon landing

-Symposium on 29 May 2019 in the Technik Museum Speyer only for expert audience who have registered beforehand.
+NOTE: Symposium on 29 May 2019 at the Technik Museum Speyer is only for expert audience who have registered beforehand.
 Organised by the Lilienthal-Oberth German Society for Aeronautics and Astronautics.
 More information and contact at: http://50-jahre-mondlandung.de/